Beinsezii/bsz-gimp-plugins/README.md

 </div>

 ## Installation
-Download the folder somewhere and add it as a 'plug-in' directory in your gimp preferences.
+Download the folder somewhere and add it as a 'plug-in' directory in your gimp preferences, or unpack the .tar into your existing plugins folder.